30-Day Countdown: How to Get a Flat Belly By Summer

 Do Some Flat Planks

 To start off your quest for a flat belly this summer, why not begin with a simple and versatile exercise you can do whenever you have a spare 5 minutes?
-Flat planks engage your core, and according to Eat This, Not That!
-For Abs author Mark Langowski, they are “the single most effective move that works every muscle in your body.”
+Flat planks engage your core, and they are the single most effective move that works every muscle in your body.
 Whether you’re doing some flat planks while you watch TV at night or in your office during some downtime, they will have your abs (and the rest of you) looking fit and toned in no time.
-“If you can only do it for 30 seconds before collapsing, try to add 10 seconds to it each time you attempt it,” Mark advises.
+“If you can only do it for 30 seconds before collapsing, try to add 10 seconds to it each time you attempt it,” Mark Langowski, NASM, ACSM, celebrity trainer and CEO of Body By Mark Wellness, advises.
 “Do this for three sets every other day and you’ll start seeing results!”

 Sleep 7 to 8 Hours